Komrod/captn/README.md

 TODO:
-- connect SSH with public and private keys
 - multiple actions in one script
+- one action for every step
 - Continue on error
-- Show warning message at startup
+- Declare variables server side in SSH
+- cloning step
+- error check step
+- update in server step

+DONE:
+- optional skip command
-- Wait for delay at startup
+- Delay before continuing at startup
 - Make the variables
 - Make the functions
-- Declare variables server side in SSH

-DONE:
+- Show warning message at startup
 - Build script
 - Show warning in yellow and success in green